 Online Only Annual Subscription, with annual or monthly payments.

-- Free e-book – Stellar Glory
+- Includes a free e-book – Stellar Glory

 Farriers | $39.99/yearSubscribe as Farrier

 Print Only Annual Subscription

 - 4 Issues of our Quarterly Print Magazine

 Forge Masters | $39.99/year or $3.75/monthSubscribe as Forge Master

 Print AND Online Annual Subscription, with annual or monthly payments.